zeeshan-sardar/robotics_projects/README.md

 [![Watch the video](https://i9.ytimg.com/vi/e-GJjmu2dGI/mq3.jpg?sqp=CIT8z4EG&rs=AOn4CLA-XcklMY21USdYqGpfVb-L-KJetw)](https://youtu.be/e-GJjmu2dGI)

-# Porblem 2: WARTHOG Waypoint Navigation
+# Problem 2: WARTHOG Waypoint Navigation

 ## Problem Statement
 You need to create a ROS navigation package for clearpath warthog for waypoint navigation.
 You can follow the links below for basic installation and launch files.